Cathal Brugha: War of Independence

 He proposed a Republican constitution at the 1917 Sinn Féin convention, which was unanimously accepted.
-In October 1917, he became Chief of Staff of the Irish Republican Army and held that post until March 1919.
+In October 1917, he became Chief of Staff of the Irish Republican Army and held that post until March 1918.
 All through the War of Independence, Brugha continued to run his business as a candle maker.
 He never went on the run.

 He was elected as a Sinn Féin Member of Parliament (MP) for the County Waterford constituency at the 1918 general election.
 In January 1919, Sinn Féin MPs refused to recognise the Parliament of the United Kingdom and instead assembled at the Mansion House in Dublin as a revolutionary parliament called Dáil Éireann.
 Owing to the absence of Éamon de Valera and Arthur Griffith, Brugha presided over the first meeting of Dáil Éireann on 21 January 1919.

 He had differences with Michael Collins, who, although nominally only the IRA's Director of Intelligence, had far more influence in the organisation as a result of his position as a high-ranking member of the IRB, an organisation that Brugha saw as undermining the power of the Dáil and especially the Ministry for Defence.
 Brugha opposed the oath of allegiance required for membership of the IRB; in 1919, his proposition that all Volunteers should swear allegiance to the Irish Republic and the Dáil was adopted.

 At a top-level IRA meeting in August 1920, Brugha argued against ambushes of Crown forces unless there was first a call to surrender, but it was dismissed as unrealistic by the brigade commanders present.
 Brugha also had the idea of moving the front line of the war to England, but was opposed by Collins.
+Brugha worked to maintain strict rules of conduct for members of the army and for the treatment of prisoners.